Jared Goff to miss Rams’ season finale after thumb surgery

-LOS ANGELES (AP) — Jared Goff will miss the Los Angeles Rams’ season finale against the Arizona Cardinals after undergoing surgery on his right thumb.
+LOS ANGELES (AP) — Jared Goff will miss the Los Angeles Rams’ regular-season finale against the Arizona Cardinals after undergoing surgery on his right thumb.

 Goff could return a week later if the Rams make the playoffs, coach Sean McVay said Monday night.